CostaCiruela/SpaceHey-CrapFix/README.md

 - Same method.
 Install "[spacebye_hidecss.user.js](https://github.com/CostaCiruela/SpaceHey-CrapFix/raw/main/spacebye_hidecss.user.js)".
 You can also copy the code from the file and add it manually.

+# [CSS]SpaceHey - Properly hide the friend list
+Basic CSS to properly hide your friend list.

+### How
+- Ok, this is extremely basic but it simply allows you to hide your friends list with CSS, including: The section itself, number of friends, names and pfps, and so on.

+### Why
+- All the current codes I found are either incomplete, or they don't work to hide number of friends, pfps, or they remove the entire friends section INCLUDING comments, which is not the idea here.

+### Usage

+- Paste the [CSS](https://github.com/CostaCiruela/SpaceHey-CrapFix/raw/main/hidefriendlist.css) code while editing your profile in "About Me".

 ## ⚠Extra notes